-- Delivery of up to 2 gallons of fuel
+- Delivery of up to two gallons of fuel

-This service doesn’t cover rental vehicles, taxis, tractors, or large trucks over 10,000 lbs. gross vehicle weight.
+This service doesn’t cover rental vehicles, taxis, tractors or large trucks over 10,000 pounds gross vehicle weight.
 You’ll also have to pay for any towing over 10 miles or additional services.